alejandrojust/alejandrojust/README.md

 ### Hey👋, My name is **Alejandro Osorio**.

-🔧 I'm currently working on web projects and automatic algorithms.
+🔧 I'm currently working on app projects and automatic algorithms.

 📫 Do you have a business?
 Do not hesitate to reach me: &nbsp;
   <a href="https://t.me/alejandrojust" target="_blank">